Mourning: Southeast Asia

 In Thailand, people wear black when attending a funeral.
 Black is considered the mourning color, although historically it was white.
 Widows may wear purple when mourning the death of their spouse.

-Filipino practices for mourning bear influence from Chinese, Japanese, and folk Catholic beliefs.
+In the Philippines, mourning customs vary and are influenced by Chinese and folk Catholic beliefs.
 The immediate family traditionally wear black, with white as a popular alternative.
-Other mourners may wear subdued colours when paying respects, with the color red universally considered taboo within 9–40 days of a death.
-It is believed that those who wear red, which is reserved for happier occasions, will die or suffer illness.
-Those who wear uniforms are allowed to wear a black armband, as are male mourners in barong tagalog.
-The bereaved, should they wear other clothes, wear a small scrap of black ribbon or a black plastic pin on the left breast, which is disposed of after mourning.
-The consumption of chicken during the wake and funeral is believed to bring death to the bereaved, who are forbidden from seeing mourners off.
-Counting nine days from moment of death, a novena of Masses or other prayers, a ritual known as the pasiyám (from the word for "nine"), is performed; the actual funeral and burial may take place within this period or after, depending on circumstance.
+Others may wear subdued colors when paying respects, with red universally considered taboo and bad luck when worn within 9–40 days of a death as the color is reserved for happier occasions.
+Those who wear uniforms are allowed to wear a black armband above the left elbow, as do male mourners in barong tagalog.
+The bereaved, should they wear other clothes, attach a small scrap of black ribbon or a black plastic pin on the left breast, which is disposed of after mourning.
+Flowers are an important symbol in Filipino funerals.
+Consuming chicken during the wake and funeral is believed to bring more death to the bereaved, who are also forbidden from seeing visitors off.
+Counting nine days from moment of death, a novena of Masses or other prayers, known as the pasiyám (from the word for "nine"), is performed; the actual funeral and burial may take place within this period or after.
 The spirit of the dead is believed to roam the earth until the 40th day after death, when it is said to cross into the afterlife, echoing the 40 days between Christ's Resurrection and Ascension into Heaven.
-The immediate family on this day hold a Mass and small feast, and again on the first anniversary of the death, known as the Babáng-luksâ, which is the commonly accepted endpoint of official mourning.
+The immediate family on this day have another Mass said followed by a small feast, and do so again on the first death anniversary.
+This is the Babáng-luksâ, which is the commonly accepted endpoint of official mourning.